Agreed Value vs. Stated Value Car Insurance Policies

 The difference between stated value and agreed value is important.
 Let’s say your garage burns down.
 Your classic car, which was worth $100,000, is destroyed.

-Pros and Cons of Stated Value Car Insurance
+Advantages and Disadvantages of Stated Value Car Insurance

 - Stated value insurance can be added to your regular car insurance policy without hassle